-Site coverage controls manage the degree to which a building can 'cover' a site.
-Limiting the extent of site coverage means that there are remaining areas within sites that remain unbuilt.
-This allows for landscaping to be integrated into the design of buildings and for surfaces to remain permeable.
+Site coverage controls manage the degree to which a building can 'cover' a site at the ground plane.
+Limiting the extent of site coverage means that there are areas that remain unbuilt.
+This allows for different design outcomes to be delivered including the provision of permeable surfaces, the integration of landscaping and the chamferring of building corners at intersections.
 Permeable surfaces allow water to permeate the soil, filter out pollutants and recharge the water table.
 This helps to manage drainage and Urban Heat Island Effect while contributing to the greening of Preston Central.